 Wisconsin State Superintendent Election 2021

-Primaries for Wisconsin’s spring election will take place on Tuesday, February 16, 2021.
-Voters will make several critical decisions, including narrowing the field of candidates vying to be the next Wisconsin State Superintendent of Public Instruction.
-Currently, the pool consists of seven contenders.
-The primary election will reduce that number to two – with a final outcome decided during the spring election on Tuesday, April 6, 2021.
+Voters have spoken!
+During Wisconsin’s primaries on Tuesday, February 16, 2021, Deborah Kerr and Jill Underly advanced as the two finalists vying to be the next Wisconsin State Superintendent of Public Instruction.
+A final outcome will be decided during the spring election on Tuesday, April 6, 2021.
 The Foundation encourages you to vote and to stay informed on the State Superintendent race.
 This position has broad powers over our public school system and libraries, including making budgetary recommendations.

 2021-2023 State Budget Process